MingJunDuan/akka-in-action/README.md

 -------------------------English-----------------------------

 I'm a JAVA man, though this source-code is written by scala, I can still get some guide and idea from this code.
-I learned a lot from Akka Essentials when I was a fresh man of Akka. if you are a fresh man of Akka, too.
+I learned a lot from Akka Essentials when I was a fresh man of Akka.
+If you are a fresh man of Akka, too.
 Akka Essentials might be a good guide to Akka.

 -------------------------中文---------------------------------